afa7789/EthereumRIO2022/2_solidity_fundamentals/README.md

 ### public and private.

-Public and view are used to control what is used inside the contract and can be used outside of it.
+Public and private are used to control what is used inside the contract and can be used outside of it.

+Private is used to define what is only called inside the contract.

+Public is used to define what can be called by inside and outside of the contract.

+### interval and external

+the external key is used to define functions that are only callable by outside of the contract.

+the internal key is used to define functions that are only callable by the contract and other contracts which inherits themselves.

 ### constructor